 I’m a native Utahn and westerner.
 I love rugged mountains and expansive red rock.
-One of the greatest gifts in my life has been the opportunity to grow up skiing in the Wasatch Mountains, backpacking in the Uinta Mountains and camping or hiking anywhere on the Colorado Plateau.
+One of the greatest gifts in my life has been the opportunity to grow up skiing and hiking in the Wasatch Mountains, backpacking in the Uinta Mountains, and camping or hiking anywhere on the Colorado Plateau.

 My career working in the Utah governor’s office, with a Cabinet member in Washington, D.C., with the Salt Lake Chamber and at the David Eccles School of Business has exposed me to incredible life lessons about economic leadership, community building and civil society.
-I share my views in columns in Utah Business magazine and the Deseret News.
+I share my views occasionally in the Deseret News.
 I also represent the political center — yes, I’m a moderate — on a weekly radio program featured on KCPW Public Radio in Salt Lake City.

 I’m blessed to have come from a large family and a caring community that afforded me opportunities to grow and learn and give.
 I place a high value on authenticity, kindness, spirituality, civility, patience, gratitude and balance.
 I live in a modest home and yearn for a simpler life for everyone.

 The great German writer Goethe said something that captures the way I view daily living.
 He said: “To live within limits.
 To want one thing.
 Or a few things very much and love them dearly.
 Cling to them, survey them from every angle.
 Become one with them — this is what makes the poet, the artist, the human being.”